 Behind the windows, prosperity and peace

-A bit of heat is her simple prayer
+Only a bit of warmth is her simple prayer

-Would a single stick of the bundle be missed?
+Would a single match from the bundle be missed?

 The dream fades, disappears on the wind

 Miracles exist, but not for this child

-A second stick, it flares up in her hand
+A second stick, it lights in her hand

 A banquet appears when it ignites

-A roast goose, how can that goose be alive?!
+A roast goose, how could that goose be alive?!

-A dream that vanishes, it only takes a moment.
+A dream that is fleeting, it only takes a moment.

-A third flame shows the splendid shine of a twinkling Christmas tree that disappears into the night.
+A third flame shows the splendid majesty of a twinkling Christmas tree that disappears into the night.

 They rise up to decorate the heavens.

-One star in the heavens races past the others, recalled is what grandmother said:
+One star in the sky races past the others, a memory of what grandmother said:

 'A shooting star, a soul will travel

 To heavenly peace, to God's Paradise'

 To the intimate warmth of your heavenly peace.

-And see, in grandmothers arms she flies this earth.
+And see, in grandmothers arms she flees this earth.